 A Criminal Defense Attorney Can Help

 Being charged with a child pornography offense can be traumatic and life-changing.
 Even just being accused of possessing, producing or distributing child pornography can feel like a worst-case scenario, and the prosecution may try to take advantage of your desire to put an end to the accusations and convince you that pleading guilty is your best chance at reducing your exposure to the penalties associated with a criminal conviction.
 However, any time you are facing criminal charges in California or anywhere else, it is important to remember that the prosecutor is not on your side.
 After all, the prosecution’s main objective is to convict you or get a guilty plea.
 That is why you need a criminal defense attorney on your side who has your best interests in mind and can guide you towards a satisfactory resolution to your case.
 Your best chance at getting the criminal charges dismissed or securing an acquittal at trial is to enlist the help of a knowledgeable criminal defense attorney who knows what it takes to win.
-Our legal team at Sevens Legal, APC has a proven record of success defending clients against sex crime charges and we can help you in your child pornography case.
+Our legal team at Sevens Legal Criminal Lawyers has a proven record of success defending clients against sex crime charges and we can help you in your child pornography case.